-Depending on the pin count, devices of the PIC24FJ64GA004 family offer one or two SPI modules on a single device.
+Depending on the pin count, PIC24FJ64GA004 family devices offer one or two SPI modules on a single device.

 In this section, the SPI modules are referred to together as SPIx or separately as SPI1 and SPI2.
 Special Function Registers will follow a similar notation.
 For example, SPIxCON1 or SPIxCON2 refers to the control register for the SPI1 or SPI2 module.